spryker/spryker-docs/docs/scos/dev/guidelines/security-guidelines.md

 ## Secrets

 Store a secret in a secrets management system.
-Check the next article about [Add variables in the Parameter Store](https://docs.spryker.com/docs/cloud/dev/spryker-cloud-commerce-os/add-variables-in-the-parameter-store.html)
+See [Add variables in the Parameter Store](/docs/cloud/dev/spryker-cloud-commerce-os/add-variables-in-the-parameter-store.html) for more information about secrets and parameters.

 ## Encrypted communication